danielh1307/chessmait/src/analyzing/README.md

 against other engines or each other, we conducted the [Kaufman test](https://www.chessprogramming.org/Kaufman_Test), which involves 25 challenging positions where the model predicts the next best move.

-The results are shown in the table below, indicating the ranking of the model's suggested move by Stockfish among all possible moves.
+The results are shown in the links below, indicating the ranking of the model's suggested move by Stockfish among all possible moves.
 A lower number signifies a better move by the model, with the ideal being 1.

 [Results smart-valley-6](../../documentation/kaufman-results/smart-valley-6.txt)